hurter3/Milarby/README.md

 ## Features

-This comprises of a fullpage cover image of the main page then 4 sections being About, Photos, Video and Audio with a slightly different backdround colour to give a subtle change.
+This comprises of a fullpage main cover image (Home) and 4 sections being About, Photos, Video and Audio with a slightly different backdround colour to give a subtle division.
-The navbar was structure to only collapse for smaller devices becuase of the space they took and the expanded navbar for full screens had a better feel as it included a dropdown Media menu.
+The navbar was structure to only collapse for smaller devices because of the space they took and the expanded navbar for full screens had a better feel as it included a dropdown Media menu.
 The 'Contact' navbar link and the 'Contact Us' button use a Modal/Form with validation.
-The Video uses a embeded YouTube link and plays on the current index page as this is faster than loading the MP4 footage.
+The Video uses an embeded YouTube link and plays on the current index page as this is faster than loading the MP4 footage.
 (Discovered this feature at Facebook>developers>docs>plugins).
 The Audio elements came from a google search with the solution being at W3Schools.
 The Facebook and YouTube footer ICONS open new pages via target="_blank" to ensure the Milarby website remains active.